eQTLGen/ConvertVcf2Hdf5/README.md

 ### Running the genotype conversion command

 Go to folder `ConvertVcf2Hdf5` and modify the Slurm script template `submit_GenotypeConversion_pipeline_template.sh` with your input paths.
-This is an example template using Slurm scheduler.
+Below is an example template for Slurm scheduler.
+Some of the paths are pre-filled, assuming that you follow [eQTLGen phase II cookbook](https://github.com/eQTLGen/eQTLGen-phase-2-cookbook/wiki/eQTLGen-phase-II-cookbook) and its recommended folder structure, however you can also use custom paths.
 ```bash
 #!/bin/bash